William Fèvre - Chablis 1er Cru Montmains 2016

 Wine rated (2017 guide) 88/100

-Fèvre owns three hectares at Montmains, spread over three parcels, and 40% of the wine is barrel-aged.
-Notes of apple, preserved lemon and custard precede a medium-bodied wine that shows a whisper of oak from its used barrels, and finishes with good grip and a hint of salinity.
+Fèvre owns three hectares in Montmains, spread over three parcels, and 40% of the wine is aged in barrels.
+Notes of apple, candied lemon, and pastry cream precede a moderately full-bodied wine that shows a hint of oak from its used barrels and finishes with good grip and a touch of salinity.

 Robert Parker - Wine Advocate

-The 2016 Chablis 1Er Cru Montmains, made from ten parcels, has a clean, precise bouquet, with scents of limestone, Granny Smith apples and a touch of oyster shell that reveal themselves with time.
-The palate is well-balanced, with an opening marked by the mischievousness of Granny Smith apples, well-presented acidity and a touch of bitter lemon on the finish.
+The Chablis 1er Cru Montmains 2016, made from ten plots, has a clean and precise bouquet, with scents of limestone, Granny Smith apples, and a hint of oyster shell that reveal themselves over time.
+The palate is well-balanced, with an opening marked by the mischievousness of Granny Smith apples, a pronounced acidity, and a hint of bitter lemon on the finish.
 This wine has good potential.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France